v-rajagt/IntuneDocs/intune/fundamentals/in-development.md

 1. Select **Save**.

 ### For iOS devices, customize the enrollment privacy window of Company Portal <!-- 4394993  -->
 By using Markdown, you'll be able to customize the Company Portal privacy window that end users see during iOS enrollment.
-Specifically, you'll be able to customize the list of things that your organization can't see or do on the device.
+Specifically, you can customize the list of things that your organization can't see or do on the device.

 <!-- ***********************************************-->
 ## Device management

 ### Edit the Group Tag value for Autopilot devices<!-- 4816775 -->
-You'll be able to edit the Group Tag value for Autopilot devices:
+You'll be able to edit the **Group Tag** value for Autopilot devices:

 1. Select **Intune** > **Device enrollment** > **Windows enrollment** > **Windows Autopilot** > **Devices**.
 1. Choose the device.
-1. In the pane on the right, change the Group Tag value.
+1. In the pane on the right, change the **Group Tag** value.
 1. Select **Save**.

 ### UI update for creating and editing Windows 10 update rings  <!-- 4099089          -->
 We'll roll out updated create and edit UI experiences for Windows 10 update rings.
 The new UI will:
 - Simplify the existing experience by using a wizard-style format on one blade.
 This UI update will eliminate blade sprawl that requires IT pros to take deep blade journeys.
 - Revise the create flow to include assignments.
 - Add a summary page.
-The summary will include all settings when you're viewing properties, when you're preparing to create a new update ring, and when you're editing a property.
+The summary will include all settings when you're viewing properties, when you're preparing to create an update ring, and when you're editing a property.
 When you're editing, the summary will list only the items within the category of properties you're editing.

 ### UI update for creating and editing iOS software updates  <!-- 4099090        -->
 We'll roll out updated create and edit UI experiences for iOS software updates to Intune.
 The new UI will:
 - Simplify the existing experience by using a wizard-style format on one blade.
 This UI update will eliminate blade sprawl that requires IT pros to take deep blade journeys.
 - Include assignments in the iOS software update policy create flow.
 - Include a summary page in the iOS software update policy.
-The summary will include all settings when you're viewing properties, when you're preparing to creating a new policy, and when you're editing a property.
+The summary will include all settings when you're viewing properties, when you're preparing to create a policy, and when you're editing a property.
 When you're editing, the summary will list only the items within the category of properties you're editing.

 ### Target macOS user groups to require Jamf management <!-- 4061739 -->
 You'll be able to target specific groups of users to require their macOS devices to be managed by Jamf.
 This targeting will enable you to apply the Jamf compliance integration to a subset of macOS devices while other devices continue to be managed by Intune.
 Targeting will also let you gradually migrate users' devices from one mobile device management (MDM) system to the other.